sourcefrog/conserve/README.md

 Be aware Conserve is developed as a part-time non-commercial project and there's no guarantee of support or reliability.
 Bug reports are welcome but I cannot promise they will receive a resolution within any particular time frame.

-As of October 2022 I am primarily spending my open-souce time on [cargo-mutants](https://github.com/sourcefrog/cargo-mutants).
+As of October 2022 I am primarily spending my open-source time on [cargo-mutants](https://github.com/sourcefrog/cargo-mutants).
 When that is feature complete, which is anticipated by early-mid 2023, I will likely come back to working more on Conserve.

 There is still room for several performance improvements and features.
 See the [issue tracker][issues] for a list.